app-projectq/projectq-page/docs/README.md

     + [> Share](#-share)
   * [About us](#about-us)

+We are currently accepting Beta testers.
+Qualifying Beta testers must
+* Have an Apple Card
+* be using a personal finance software that can import QFX/OFX/QBO file (Quicken, Quickbook, Moneydance ...)
+* be willing to provide feedback during the beta testing cycle

+For more information, please send an email to <app.projectq@gmail.com>.

 ## What
 This app makes it possible for Apple Card owners to generate a QFX file of their **recent ("Latest Transactions") transactions**.

 ## How
 A typical workflow (one that I use on a daily basis)